aappleby/metroboy/README.md

 A rewritten version of the "Metron" C++ to Verilog translator is now in this repo, currently unfinished.
 It's built on top of TreeSitter instead of LLVM, which is far easier to use though it seems to have a few bugs.
 Once it is able to translate LogicBoy into working Verilog, I'll publish a bit more about it.

+Plait is also getting rewritten to use TreeSitter, it's currently broken.

 Eventually I'll probably write a "Nortem" tool to translate Verilog back to C++, if I can figure out how TreeSitter grammars work sufficiently.

 ## GateBoy